PaulApivat/paulapivat/content/post/dsfs_8/index.md

 With linear regression we seek to minimize the sum-of-squares differences between the observed data and the predicted values (aka the error), in a **non-iterative** fashion.

-Alternatively, we use gradient descent to find the slope and intercept that minimizes the average squared error, however, in an **interative fashion**.
+Alternatively, we use gradient descent to find the slope and intercept that minimizes the average squared error, however, in an **iterative fashion**.

 #### Using Gradient Descent to Fit a Model